 At first, this is a huge hassle.
 The streams come from questionable websites laid deep in the internet.
 However, after a while you will begin learning which sources work the best, making the add-on much more useful.

 If catching games live isn’t important, Project D is a great choice.
-It has a great offering of older games from the NFL, NHL, NCAA, WWE and much more.
+It has a great offering of older games from the NFL, NHL, NCAA, WWE and much more (we have another guide that shows you how to stream NHL games, though).
 The add-on feels complete with background images and neatly organized content.

 Where SportsDevil fails in organization, Project D thrives.
 Sources aren’t listed, only the games: once you choose a game, Project D will automatically scrub sources for it.
 Unfortunately, that’s the weakness of Project D as well.
 Games are added weeks after they air, with no live streams available.